syncfusion-content/xamarin.android-docs/xamarin-android/SfDataForm/Working-with-DataForm.md

 {% endhighlight %}
 {% endtabs %}

-## Changing Editor type
+## Changing editor type

-You can change the editor of [DataFormItem](https://help.syncfusion.com/cr/cref_files/xamarin-android/sfdataform/Syncfusion.SfDataForm.Android~Syncfusion.Android.DataForm.DataFormItem.html) in `AutoGeneratingDataFormItem` event.
+You can change the editor of the [DataFormItem](https://help.syncfusion.com/cr/cref_files/xamarin-android/sfdataform/Syncfusion.SfDataForm.Android~Syncfusion.Android.DataForm.DataFormItem.html) in the `AutoGeneratingDataFormItem` event.

-In the below code, editor is changed for `IsAvailable` field from `Bool` to `Switch`.
+In the following code, the editor is changed for `IsAvailable` field from `Bool` to `Switch`.

 {% tabs %}
 {% highlight c# %}